juntylpro1/secure-enterprise/onboard-custom.md

 {: #custom-tf-add-controls-ui}
 {: ui}

-If you included a catalog manifest file in your repository, compliance controls are automatically imported into the private catalog.
-If not, complete the following steps:

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**.
+You must include compliance information in your catalog manifest JSON file to add profiles and controls to your product.
+For more information, see [Specifying product metadata for onboarding a product to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-manifest).

 ### Adding compliance controls by using the CLI
 {: #custom-tf-add-controls-cli}
 {: cli}

-If you included a catalog manifest file in your repository, compliance controls are automatically imported into the private catalog.
-If not, you can review the controls that were added from your readme file and add additional controls by using the console.
+You must include compliance information in your catalog manifest JSON file to add profiles and controls to your product.
 To see the steps, see [Adding compliance controls by using the console](/docs/secure-enterprise?topic=secure-enterprise-onboard-custom&interface=ui#custom-tf-add-controls-ui).

 ### Applying {{site.data.keyword.compliance_short}} scans by using the console
 {: #custom-tf-scc-scan-ui}